hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 # Infra is about empowerment, not just efficiency

-Or, **building a new mission for infra orgs** by evolving *keep the plane in the air and save money* toward *empower all our users with stable, efficient, agile infra*.
+> If you're hyper-focusing on (especially one-off) efficiency wins, you're missing the world of value infra can provide

+I've often heard infra's mission as some form of: *keep the plane in the air and save money*.
+I believe this leaves a massive portion of infra's value on the table. **Infra is positioned to do more than preserve and reduce** — its true aim should be to **empower**.

+To that end, I offer the following pillars of an empowerment-focused mission, forming a **[basis](https://en.wikipedia.org/wiki/Basis_(linear_algebra))** for understanding, evaluating, and especially **building infra strategy**:

+- **Stability**: preserve existing products, prioritized by impact (backward-looking, i.e. "keep what we have")
+- **Efficiency**: improve margins for new and existing products (inward-looking, i.e. "improve what we have")
+- **Agility**: enable new products, reducing execution costs to experiment, develop, and launch (forward-looking, i.e. "add to what we have")

+I argue ***agility*** is the key addition here, too often overlooked yet absolutely essential in any org's strategy.

-We'll discuss in eight parts, laying out a taxonomy for understanding tech strategies and a framework for building them.
-Throughout, consider a guiding question: ***when and how should infra prioritize between stability, efficiency, and agility?***
+As we discuss each of the following sections, consider a guiding question: ***when and how should empowerment-oriented infra prioritize between stability, efficiency, and agility?***

-- Prelude
-  - **Intro**: stability, efficiency, and agility as pillars for an empowerment-oriented mission
-  - **Context**: relevant corporate context
+- **Context**: decoding corporate strategies
 - Pillars
   - ***Stability* as a foundation**: stability's role in supporting the other pillars
   - ***Efficiency* to move the bottom line**: efficiency's role in driving cost reduction